 The Missouri Lakes are admittedly pretty busy at times.
 Though given the expansiveness of the region, there are plenty of opportunities for making little excursions.
 Missouri Pass and Fancy Pass are two great ways to get off the beaten path but there is a lot more to see in the Holy Cross Wilderness.

 The closest cities to this hike are Leadville and Vai.
 Note that you need to have your own car to get to the trailhead.
 We’d suggest using google maps to get to the Homestake Road #704.
 Once you’re there, continue 3 miles on this dirt road to a T intersection at 10,200 ft.
 Turn right and the trailhead will be on the left.

 The South Colony Lakes Trail is the most popular hike near Denver that no one has ever heard about.
 Infamous among outdoor junkies for its alpine scenery and the legendary Crestone Needle, there are few hikes in the state that are as complete as this one.

 The Crestone Group is located near the border of New Mexico in the Sangre de Cristo Range.
 Many people have already seen the western flank of the Crestone Group from the Great Sand Dunes National Park; we’re going to be climbing up the eastern flank.

+We’d recommend staying in Denver before you start your hike.
 The South Colony Lakes Trailhead is located on a rough dirt road that may require a 4×4 vehicle.
 The road is almost more harrowing than the hike itself as there are large ruts and sometimes washouts.
 Cautious drivers may want to park down the trail a bit and walk.